Application for the Blended Intensive Teacher Training (BIT)

 Through engaging, hands-on activities and reflective exploration, participants will develop a deeper understanding of core strategies of inclusive education, practise applying these strategies in context, and refine their teaching techniques to empower all learners in mastering the competences defined in the SciLMi Framework of MetaScientific Literacies.

-Participants must agree to complete the full course, including the two virtual sessions, and to take part in the SciLMi evaluation study.
+- Participation: Participants must agree to complete the full course, including the two virtual sessions, and to take part in the SciLMi evaluation study. -> Please make sure to reserve the dates for both the virtual sessions and the on-site week in your calendar.

 - Erasmus+ SciLMi Teacher Academy funding